smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Nettle & Bone** by T. Kingfisher and **The Library at Mount Char** by Scott Hawkins, each read 14 times

 **TOTAL**: 901 books read, with 394 unique titles.
+844 books were claimed to qualify for hard mode.
 269 books were used only once for this square.
 Skipped 15 times.
 Substituted 11 times.